 This school district is establishing a registry of people who wish to be notified prior to pesticide applications.
-To be included in this registry, please sign below.
+To be included in this registry, please sign the next page.

 If you have any questions or comments, please contact the Director of Buildings and Grounds.